-Aspiring to work in healthcare is a noble call to arms - you’re following in the footsteps of many millions of selfless individuals in helping care for your community and the most vulnerable in society.
-You’ll also be discovering just how rewarding a career in healthcare can be, both personally and professionally.
+Aspiring to work in healthcare is a noble call to arms – you’re following in the footsteps of many millions of selfless individuals in helping care for your community and the most vulnerable in society.
+You’ll also discover just how rewarding a healthcare career can be, personally and professionally.

-However, every employer has its quirks, every job has its draws, and you need to be aware of what constitutes the right job for you.
+However, every employer has its quirks, every job has its draws, and you need to know what constitutes the right job for you.

 After all, healthcare candidates have a right to know what a good opportunity looks like – and navigating the fast-changing world of healthcare recruitment and job opportunities can be difficult!

-Healthcare is a dynamic and rewarding industry to work in, and you’ll have no end of opportunities to increase your healthcare skill set and specialize in a certain field.
-However, at the point of application, you should be keeping an eagle eye out for career development as a promoted aspect of the job.
+Healthcare is a dynamic and rewarding industry, and you’ll have no end to opportunities to increase your healthcare skill set and specialize in a certain field.
+However, at the point of application, you should look at career development as a promoted aspect of the job.

-The last thing you, or any candidate within the healthcare industry, wants is to be pigeonholed into a role without any idea of how and where your career could develop.
-In fact, most candidates now entering the healthcare workforce straight out of school (Gen Z healthcare workers) stipulate career growth as one of, if not the, most important factor in a job.
+The last thing you, or any candidate within the healthcare industry, wants is to be pigeonholeed into a role without any idea of how and where your career could develop.
+Most candidates now entering the healthcare workforce straight out of school (Gen Z healthcare workers) stipulate career growth as one of, if not the most important, factors in a job.

-You deserve to see your career with a healthcare provider mapped out.
-It should incentivize you and drive you to succeed in your job.
+You deserve to have your career with a healthcare provider mapped out.
+This should incentivize and drive you to succeed in your job.

-Helpful employer review websites like Glassdoor can help you get to grips with the working culture and pay scales of a certain employer.
-But we say: look a little bit further into the brand messaging and communications of a potential employer to get a look at their reputation and community relationships.
+Helpful employer review websites like Glassdoor can help you understand a certain employer’s working culture and pay scales.
+But we say to look a little bit further into a potential employer’s brand messaging and communications to assess their reputation and community relationships.

 How do they speak to their audience?
 Do you want to work for this company based on how they relate to their people?